blockchain-lab-um/masca/packages/docs/docs/integrate-masca/masca-connector.md

 ## Working with VCs

-It is up to the dApp to issue VCs and/or request VPs/VCs and verify their validity (scheme, subject, controller, content, etc.).
+It is up to the dapp to issue VCs and/or request VPs/VCs and verify their validity (scheme, subject, controller, content, etc.).
 We recommend using the [Veramo Framework](https://veramo.io/).